maxusify/maxusify/README.md

 # Welcome, fellow visitor! 👋

 My name is Michał - just a curious guy with huge interest in programming and IT in general.
-Currently, working on somepersonal projects and learning new stuff!
+Currently, working on some personal projects and learning new stuff!

 **What I love:**
 - All things related to JavaScript.